randallwvr90/deep-learning-challenge/README.md

 ## Report
 After creating and tuning the nn model, here are my takeaways on the model's performance and the tuning process.
 ### Overview
-Explain the purpose of this analysis.
+This analysis will cover the details of the neural network model created for this challenge.
+Further, the adjustments made to the model in order to increase performance will be described.
 ### Results
 #### Data Preprocessing
 * The target variable in this model is the "IS_SUCCESSFUL" column.